The Irish Bomfords

 The 'Pedigrees' records that Richard Bolton of Bective Abbey was born in 1804, died on 28th February 1868, was buried in the Bective Churchyard, and was the only and younger brother of Lieut.-Colonel John Bolton.
 It does not record who their parents were.
 Lieut.-Col John Bolton, the elder brother, was born in 1797, was an ensign in the 67th Regiment of Foot from 5th November 1813, Lieut from 26th March 1819 and became a Captain on 4 September 1835.
 He joined the 75th on 6 April 1837, was promoted to Brevet-Major on 9 November 1846 and retired on 28 January 1848.
 Six years later he was confirmed as Lieut.-Colonel on 28 November 1854.
 He married Maria Arthur (1808-89) and died at Sedbury, South Devon, on 7 December 1862 aged 65.
 She died in Dublin on 27 January 1889.

 So the parentage of Richard Bolton of Bective Abbey is uncertain.
-Possibly as stated in the Post Office Directory he is the son of a second marriage of Robert Compton Bolton of Brazeel who otherwise "joined a band of strolling players and was never heard of again", though probably not the elder son by that marriage.
-Given that Robert Compton's first wife Elizabeth lived until 1851, when she was 80 or perhaps even older, something odd seems to have happened to Robert Compton Bolton after the last of the children from his first marriage was born.
+Possibly as stated in the Post Office Directory and in Burke he is the son of a second marriage of Robert Compton Bolton of Brazeel who otherwise "joined a band of strolling players and was never heard of again", though probably not the elder son by that marriage.
+See the discussion and tree at 15.5.1.

-What is clear is that Richard’s marriage to Frances Georgina Bomford took place in November 1827 probably in Dublin.
+What is clear is that Richard’s marriage to Frances Georgina Bomford took place in May 1827, in Cheltenham.
 They had no children and Bective Abbey was passed to their nephew, Rev George Henry Martin, youngest and fourth son of Frances Georgina’s sister Susan Margaret and Charles Rudinge Martin (21.8.4).